LinkedIn Facebook Twitter Youtube

 Watch the full video diving deep into global workforce planning where, Pari Natarajan, CEO & Co-founder, Zinnov and Amita Goyal, Managing Partner, Zinnov discuss on how to create the best talent and location strategy for a GCC setup.

-The thought leaders share insights from global talent to AI strategy, location choices, cost, and operational insights across India, Mexico, and beyond.
+The experts share insights from global talent to AI strategy, location choices, cost, and operational insights across India, Mexico, and beyond.

 How is the Talent Landscape for GCC Setup looking like?